OmarSalka/Business-Operations-Simulator/README.md

 We developed an optimized simulation that included our suggestions which boosted the utilization by 46% and reduced idle costs by 50%.

 ### How to obtain the results
-Each of the two python files (original.py and Optimized.py) return a list of csv files with all the data for every vehicle that enters the facility as well as a matrix that summarizes the data into meaningful statistics.
+Each of the two python files (<a href="original.py" target="_blank">original.py</a> and <a href="original.py" target="_blank">Optimized.py</a>) return a list of csv files with all the data for every vehicle that enters the facility as well as a matrix that summarizes the data into meaningful statistics.
 To obtain these basically run the file on your terminal and, voila, you'll see the files in you r working directory!